Directed by: Ava DuVernay || Produced by: Dede Gardner, Jeremy Kleiner, Christian Colson, Oprah Winfrey

 Running Time: 127 minutes

-Making the rounds as 2014’s Oscar-contender for the annual overrated “racial/sexual/ ethnic/religious/(insert oppressed demographic here)-drama” is Ava DuVernay’s Selma, which dramatizes the events of the American civil rights movement up to and immediately following the 1965 Selma, Alabama voting rights marches primarily led and organized by Martin Luther King, Jr. While the film’s poster and marketing make ample use of MLK’s iconic stature in American culture, the actual focus of the film is quite broad and encompasses the overarching philosophy of the African-American civil rights movement as a whole, including its numerous key supporters beyond MLK.
+Making the rounds as 2014’s Oscar-contender for the annual, overrated “racial/sexual/ ethnic/religious/(insert oppressed demographic here)-drama” is Ava DuVernay’s Selma, which dramatizes the events of the American civil rights movement up to and immediately following the 1965 Selma, Alabama voting rights marches primarily led and organized by Martin Luther King, Jr. (MLK).
+While the film’s poster and marketing make ample use of MLK’s iconic stature in American culture, the actual focus of the film is broader and encompasses the overarching philosophy of the African-American civil rights movement as a whole, including its numerous key supporters beyond MLK.
 The film’s thematic scope covers the numerous critics and rivals of the movement within and without the black community at the time, including numerous student-led groups, J. Edgar Hoover’s FBI, and even a brief “cameo”-appearance by Malcolm X (Nigel Thatch) himself.

-That being said, Selma’s more sensible narrative structure and broader character study still come with plenty of the preachy, heavy-handed social commentary that plagues most of Hollywood and independent American cinema’s more sociologically-minded pictures.
+That being said, Selma’s more sensible narrative structure and broader character study still come with a surplus of the preachy, heavy-handed social commentary that plagues most of Hollywood and independent American cinema’s more sociologically-minded pictures.
 Numerous times throughout the movie, the story comes to a complete halt to directly address a minor supporting character (a not-so-subtle placeholder for the audience) and spell everything out for those of us beyond the fourth-wall.
-Whether it’s MLK (David Oyelowo) pleading a reluctant, wishy-washy Lyndon B. Johnson (Tom Wilkinson) to get off his lazy partisan-politician ass and provide enforcement for his own citizens’ voting rights, or another Selma-march coordinator calmly advising a younger member of the consequences of violent retaliation amidst the chaos of brutal white-on-black crime, it’s very clear every time DuVernay wants to a make statement about just how far we remain from MLK’s ideals in 2014.
+Whether it’s MLK (David Oyelowo) pleading a reluctant, wishy-washy Lyndon B. Johnson (LBJ, Tom Wilkinson) to get off his lazy partisan-politician ass and provide enforcement for his own citizens’ voting rights, or another Selma-march coordinator calmly advising a younger member of the consequences of violent retaliation amidst the chaos of brutal white-on-black crime, it’s crystal clear every time DuVernay wants to a make statement about just how far we remain from MLK’s ideals in 2014.
 And she keeps making that statement.
 Repeatedly.
+Obviously.
 We get it.

 —> ON THE FENCE